mrcavalcanti/mosaicoo/docs/sources/administration/manage-organizations/_index.md

 The member of one organization cannot view dashboards assigned to another organization.
 However, a user can belong to multiple organizations.

 Grafana Server Administrators are responsible for creating organizations.
-For more information about the Grafana Server Administrator role, refer to [Grafana server administrators]({{< relref "../manage-users-and-permissions/about-users-and-permissions.md#Grafana server administrators" >}}).
+For more information about the Mosaicoo Server Administrator role, refer to [Grafana server administrators]({{< relref "../manage-users-and-permissions/about-users-and-permissions.md#Grafana server administrators" >}}).

 ## View a list of organizations